mallachari/devBuilder/README.md

 # devBuilder

-**The purpose of the app is to provide a simple interface for companies to request their need of development skills from author.**
+**The purpose of the app is to provide a simple interface for companies to request their need of development skills.**

 This app is built with React/Redux.
 It communicates with backend responsible for data storage, authorization and orders management.